-During the period the Group invested £0.5m in its joint venture Booker Satnam Wholesale Private Limited.
-Whilst at the year end, the Group owned 85% (2015: 83%) of the share capital, the Group has joint control through the contractually agreed sharing of control.
+During the period the Group invested £0.5m in its joint venture Booker Satnam Wholesale Private Limited, which is incorporated in India.
+Whilst at the year end, the Group owned 87% (2016: 85%) of the ordinary share capital, the Group has joint control through the contractually agreed sharing of control.
 The share of loss for the period has been included within administrative expenses and has not been disclosed separately on the face of the income statement in view of its materiality.